What is Industry 4.0?

 - Massively reduced risk of human casualties when carrying out assessments in extreme conditions

-- Ability to be ultra-lightweight (sub-5kg) if made from carbon fibre elements
+- Ultra-lightweight (sub-5kg) if made from carbon fibre elements

 - Ability to be remote controlled from a safe location

-- Ability to carry out various different types of measurements simultaneously
+- Capable of carrying out various types of measurements simultaneously

 - Expensive and difficult to produce

 - Difficult to manufacture, maintain and bond UAVs without expert advice

 - Human mistake in remote control can cause a crash – requires trained staff

 - A breakdown in the software could result in a crash

 - Uncontrolled crashes could lead to casualties on the ground

 Drones are used throughout many industries and for various uses.
 Here we dive into some of the most common and innovative ones.